amir20/phantomjs-node/README.markdown

       console.log 'Page title is ' + result
       p.exit()
 ```

+In Javascript, do the same but add parentheses and curly braces everywhere.

 You can use all the methods listed on the [PhantomJS API page](http://code.google.com/p/phantomjs/wiki/Interface)